SFU-Archives/email-archiving/transfer-procedures/account-owners/s3-non-sfu-accounts.md

 Google's takeout service delivers email in `mbox` format.
 Export and download your email as `mbox` files, then transfer the file(s) to Archives using the Archives' [standard digital transfer procedure and the SFU MoveIt packager](http://www.sfu.ca/archives/digital-repository/transfer-digital-records.html).

 When using Google's takeout service, it is vital that you change the default `All Mail data included` settings.

+**Steps**

-- Navigate to your Google account page and log in (https://myaccount.google.com).
+3.1.1 Navigate to your Google account page and log in (https://myaccount.google.com).

-- Click the `Data and personalization` link on the sidebar.
+3.1.2 Click the `Data and personalization` link on the sidebar.

-- Scroll down the page and click the `Download your data` link.
+3.1.3 Scroll down the page and click the `Download your data` link.

-- On the `Google Takeout` page, scroll down to the `Mail` section.
+3.1.4 On the `Google Takeout` page, scroll down to the `Mail` section.

-- Click `All Mail data included` button.
+3.1.5 Click `All Mail data included` button.

-- In the `Mail contents options` menu, deselect `All Mail` and select the individual mailbox folders you want to export and transfer (even if you select every folder).
+3.1.6 In the `Mail contents options` menu, deselect `All Mail` and select the individual mailbox folders you want to export and transfer (even if you select every folder).

 The last step (deselect `All Mail`) is critical because it ensures that the original folder structure is preserved, i.e. Google will export each folder as its own `mbox` file rather than simpling creating one big `mbox` file for everything.